ielvisd/vue3-form-validation/scripts/lesson1-From-Vue2-to-Vue3.md

 > The value of this `input` variable will be something we'll return from a to-be-defined composition function `useInputValidator`.
 This function will handle all the common validation logic in our form.

 > We'll pass in the `value` prop to this method (currently undefined), this will be our starting value, and the second argument will be a callback function that returns the validated input value.
-Let's use this callback to emit this input as an event and fulfill the v-model contract.
+Let's use this callback to emit the input and any errors as an event.

 ## Input Validator

+## Validators